• Skip to primary navigation

 • Bring the pot to the boil and cook the potato chunks until tender., Be sure to determine the readiness by pricking a piece of potato with a fork.
 It should be soft to the touch.

-• Drain off the excess water, transfer the potato to a large bowl and use a potato masher/immersion stick blender to break down the potato chunks into a mash and incorporate the butter.
+• Drain off the excess water, transfer the potato to a large bowl and use a potato masher/immersion stick blender to break down the potato chunks into a mash and incorporate the butter (you can use some almond milk if you want to make it creamy).

-• On medium heat add the coconut oil and begin to saute the onion and garlic for 30 seconds.
+• On medium heat add the olive oil and begin to saute the onion and garlic for 30 seconds.

 • Quickly add the bell peppers, celery and raisins and cook for 1 minute.